 The most popular way to discover Rottnest is by bicycle!
-This is how we explored the island and I highly rcommend it!
+This is how we explored Rottnest Island and I highly recommend it!

 You can hire bikes from the jetty once you get to Rottnest, hire for the day is $30.
 Alternatively, reserve one online here (also includes cost of your ferry ride)!

 Stop off at the Rottnest Visitor Centre just past the jetty to grab yourself a map of the island with several cycling routes marked out, of varying lengths.
 It is relatively easy to navigate around the island.